consulo/consulo-dev.github.io/docs/tutorials/live_templates/new_macros.md

 There is only one variable, `TITLE`.
 The expression for `TITLE` evaluates to the `titleCase` function provided by the plugin.
-The argument to the `titleCase` function is `SELECTION`, which tells the IntelliJ Platform to operate on the current selection.
+The argument to the `titleCase` function is `SELECTION`, which tells the Consulo to operate on the current selection.

 ```xml
 <template name="mc"